Zoomicon/FoscamController/Readme.txt

 change to camera username and password respectively

 * Note:
-When using FOSCAMHDCAMERA, the VLC libraries have to be placed in a "LibVlc" subfolder, located in the same folder as the application executable (the bin\Debug folder when using Visual Studio).
+When using FOSCAM_HD_CAMERA, the VLC libraries have to be placed in a "LibVlc" subfolder, located in the same folder as the application executable (the bin\Debug folder when using Visual Studio).
 Can override that path using an optional parameter passed to FoscamHDVideo class constructor (there is also an extra optional parameter at that class for VLC options)